-Our purpose with Data Streams is to move data from external platforms (Adobe Analytics, Google Analytics, Facebook Pages, Facebook Ads, YouTube, Google AdWords, Bing Ads, Kochava, DoubleClick for Advertisers, and other platforms to be added soon) and bring it into data warehouses such as Amazon Redshift, MySQL, Google Big Query, Postgres, Microsoft SQL server, Snowflake and Teradata.
+Our purpose with Data Streams is to move data from external platforms (Adobe Analytics, Google Analytics, Google Ads, Facebook Pages, Facebook Ads, YouTube, Twitter Ads, Bing Ads, Kochava, DoubleClick for Advertisers, and other platforms to be added soon) and bring it into data warehouses such as Snowflake, Amazon Redshift, MySQL, Google Big Query, PostgreSQL, Microsoft SQL Server and Teradata.

 This is a step-by-step guide to get you started.